IBM/java-sdk-core/Authentication.md

 ```
 ### Properties
 - username: (required) the username used to obtain a bearer token.
-- password: (required) the password used to obtain a bearer token.
+- password: (required if apikey is not specified) the password used to obtain a bearer token.
+- apikey: (required if password is not specified) the apikey used to obtain a bearer token.
-- url: (required) The URL representing the Cloud Pak for Data token service endpoint.
+- url: (required) The base URL associated with the Cloud Pak for Data token service.
 - disableSSLVerification: (optional) A flag that indicates whether verificaton of the server's SSL
 certificate should be disabled or not.
 The default value is `false`.
 - headers: (optional) A set of key/value pairs that will be sent as HTTP headers in requests